jpjp2328/Work-Day-Scheduler/README.md

 - Link
 ----------------------------------
 ### Notes
-- Date using moments
+- Date format using moments
 - Saving to local storage
-- Use of Jquery
+- Use Jquery and moments

 ### Improvements can be implemeneted
 - Css styling